QUICKFIRE ROUND: 2D SUPERVISOR NICOLE GLEN

 Every fortnight we’re going to sit down with one of our wonderful Frontier people to get stuck into their life, their career and their top tips for the next generation of VFX artists coming through.
 Kicking things off is 2D Supervisor Nicole Glen, who’s just made the jump from her role as a Lead Compositor.

-We are currently hiring for multiple positions to join Nicole and the team on some major upcoming Netflix titles.
+We are currently hiring for Compositors to join Nicole and her team on some major upcoming Netflix titles.
 Get in touch with our team today!

 How did you get started in VFX?